neondatabase/website/content/docs/guides/neon-github-app.md

 ## Using the GitHub integration

 The GitHub integration is intended to simplify setting up developer workflows using Neon's [GitHub Actions](/docs/guides/branching-github-actions) or other CI/CD tools.
-Neon's GitHub Actions require the actions performed by the Noen GitHub integration to be performed manually, namely:
+Neon's GitHub Actions require the actions performed by the Neon GitHub integration to be performed manually, namely:

 1. Creating a GitHub variable containing your Neon project ID.
 2. Generating a new Neon API key for your Neon account.